seanhess/tpm/README.md

 An Alternative
 --------------

 A tool that reads package.json and bower.json, and installs the correct version of the definitely typed files automatically.
+TPM is still a good name

+    tpm install # reads bower.json, package.json in this folder.
+Creates a references.d.ts in the same folder which has all the dependencies.
+Cool

 TODO
 ----